NikolaiRadke/Nokolino_pcb/README.md

 *** **This Repository is currently under reconstruction - 02.06.2020** ***

-The ATTiny-based litte brother of Noko.
+The ATtiny-based litte brother of Noko.
 Tiny and cute.
 And everyone is invited to **contribute**.
 Nokolino is for everyone.
 This repository is for the **PCB** version of Nokolino, easy and fast to build.
 See [PCB](https://github.com/NikolaiRadke/NOKOlino_2/tree/master/PCB.md) on how to get your own boards.
+Do you own a complete kit?
+Look [here](https://github.com/NikolaiRadke/Nokolino).

 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/NOKOlino_2/tree/master/NEWS.md).